-Workshops and events held since mid-2017 have included:
+Workshops and events held since early 2018 have included:

-- Kotare Summer School 2019.
-Our traditional three-day summer school took place 25-27 January, with a record number of people participating.
+- Kōtare Summer School 2019.
 Workshops took place in a wide variety of themes and modes, with a mix of analytical discussion and opportunities for creative expression.
 Topics ranged from the economics of the housing crisis and surveillance issues for activists through to poetry-writing as a tauiwi response to Matike Mai and a session on radical archiving.

 - Riverbed project.
 From August 2018 until March 2019 Kotare participated in the Riverbed project led by artist Fiona Jack in conjunction with Artspace Gallery on Auckland’s K Rd.
 Fiona Jack and Sue Bradford facilitated a series of workshops at which participants were invited to shape rocks from clay while engaging in group discussion around a topical issue.
 Topics included everything from women’s empowerment and debate around ‘reform or revolution?’ to a discussion of radical pedagogies, with the final workshop for tamariki taking place at Ihumātao on 2 March.